RuLette/wdi-project-3/README.md

  - Figuring out search and filter functions in React - pulling data into the render function
  - User profile - giving users the ability to set their own location using a map marker
  - Loans - scoping features and functions to fit time lines
- - Project management of roles and division of work - sprint rules difficult to follow for a one week project

 ## Wins